 We all spill things on the carpet.
 However, thankfully there is a great way to remove those stains before they set in - with products that you almost always have lying around the house.

 Mix ½ cup of baking soda with a tablespoon of salt, and a splash of white vinegar.
 Apply this paste to the stubborn stain and allow it to dry fully.
 When it's dry, vacuum it up and the stain should disappear.
 Goodbye carpet stains!

 6. Crystal clear windows

 Now you too can reenact those Windex commercials in your very own home.
-By wiping off your windows with a mixture of one part white vinegar and 10 parts warm water, you will have the cleanest, clearest windows you have ever imagined.
+By wiping off your windows with a paper towel and a mixture of one part white vinegar and 10 parts warm water, you will have the cleanest, clearest windows you have ever imagined.

 7. Dissolve sticky residue

 Can't get that sticky label off your gift?
 Accidentally glue your fingers together?
 Did you dribble honey on the counter?
+Got crusty gunk on your paintbrushes?
 Vinegar is a great multi-purpose solvent.
 From grease to glue it's there for you.

 8. Fight hiccups

 The hiccups are one of the hardest ailments to cure.
 There are hundreds of remedies, and none of them seem to work.
 However, it is said that swallowing a teaspoon of vinegar can get rid of them as quickly as they come on.